BartMassey/rbj-eq/README.md

 `README` for more information and options.
 The `c-examples/` directory in this distribution has an example use of the C library.

-## Python Implementation

-A bonus pure-Python implementation of these filters is provided in the `python/` subdirectory.
-It also includes the `sweep` example.

 ## Addenda